IIASA is located in a former 18th century imperial palace of the Habsburg Monarchy in Laxenburg, Austria about 15 km

 - Educational subsidies for children of school age enrolled in private schools in Austria

-- A generous annual leave entitlement including five weeks of annual leave and five further institute days off, and all Austrian public holidays
+- A generous annual leave entitlement including five weeks of annual leave, five further institute days off, and all Austrian public holidays

 - Tax free shopping privileges

-- Moving and settlement allowances and paid home leave for employees in scientific and professional categories hired from international locations (rules apply)
+- Relocation allowances and paid home leave (rules apply)